 - ExpressVPN servers were seized in Turkey (no customer data was affected) — as pointed out in my guide on no logs VPN services

 In other cases, some VPNs have cooperated with authorities and handed over user information after being pressured by law enforcement agencies.
 These cases related to criminal investigations being conducted by US authorities.
-See for example the IPVanish logs case and also the PureVPN logging example.
+For example, see the IPVanish logs case and also the PureVPN logging example.

 Multi-hop VPN cascade